Writing for openDemocracy

 Requests to authors

-We therefore request that if writers are approached by any publication or website wishing to reprint their work, that they send an email to [email protected] and we can negotiate fees and handle administration.
+If openDemocracy has published your work and another publication or website approaches you wishing to republish it, please ask them to send an email to [email protected] so that we can negotiate fees and handle administration.

 What our authors say